GEB312 - Genetics and Bioethics

 Subject Description

 The commercial exploitation of plants and animals is not a recent phenomenon.
-Horticulture and agriculture, for example, have been practised since ancient times.
+Horticulture and agriculture, for example, have been practiced since ancient times.
 This course, however, will concentrate on the application of molecular biology to cellular manipulation.
-You study recombinant DNA technology and other forms of genetic engineering, antibody and drug production, tissue culturing, plant and animal breeding programmes, and the ethical and legal issues surrounding various types of genetic research.
+You study recombinant DNA technology and other forms of genetic engineering, antibody and drug production, tissue culturing, plant and animal breeding programs, and the ethical and legal issues surrounding various types of genetic research.
 Accordingly, you will appreciate a scientific activity which directly affects medicine, agriculture, a multitude of business activities, as well as the environment itself.

 Following an introduction to animal genetics, the second half of the course will deal with the ethics of animal breeding programs and animal research.

 The animal rights movement has recently raised a number of important issues which pertain to the care and treatment of animals.
 This course will provide veterinary technician students with a forum for discussing these issues.
 Accordingly, it is proposed to examine the legal aspects of animal care, including the use of animals for research purposes and the possible use of alternative approaches, as well as the aims and objectives of the various animal rights groups.
-In addition, the course will examine the relative merits of animal breeding programmes and factory farming methods.
+In addition, the course will examine the relative merits of animal breeding programs and factory farming methods.
 Lastly, the domestication of animals and the concept of "companion animals" will be evaluated.

 Credit Status